 Most personal injury cases involve motor vehicle accidents.
 Others might involve slip-and-falls, trip-and-falls, construction or industrial accidents, or dangerously defective products.
 Whatever the nature of the personal injury case, it's probably going to follow the sequencing outlined below.

 The Initial Client Conference

-At The Law Offices of Glen F. Larson, our attorneys are hired on a contingency fee basis for personal injury cases.
+At Glen Larson Law, our attorneys are hired on a contingency fee basis for personal injury cases.
 We only get paid if you receive a settlement or award.

 The Claim and Investigation

 Texas law requires any contingency fee agreement between an Attorneys and a client to be in writing.
 As soon as that retainer agreement is signed, the attorney notifies the party who caused the accident and their insurer that a personal injury claim is being made on behalf of the client.
 Then, the attorney begins investigating the case.
 Here's what is ordinarily obtained during an investigation:

 - Copies of the police accident report and any paramedic report

 - Photos of the accident site

 - Photos of the vehicles or instrumentalities involved

 - Locating any traffic or security camera footage